-This information is available on the Waste Data Interrogator, and has been used to validate the data submitted as part of the Waste Survey.
+This information is available on the Waste Data Interrogator and has been used to validate the data submitted as part of the Waste Survey.
 It has been found that whilst not exactly the same the figures are comparable, and there are few significant discrepancies.

-The figures produced by the analysis of the total waste capacity of existing surveyed sites within Norfolk, for the period 2012-2016 indicates that they have a capacity to deal with at least 2.24 million tonnes of waste per annum.
+The figures produced by the analysis of the total waste capacity of existing surveyed sites within Norfolk, for the period 2012-2017 indicates that they have a capacity to deal with at least 2.33 million tonnes of waste per annum, up 0.12mt from the maximum capacity calculated last year for 2012-2016.
 This figure includes on-farm anaerobic digestion facilities permitted by the district planning authority, which are not included in Table 3.
+Household Waste Recycling Centres (HWRCs) are included within the waste survey but have not been included within the waste management capacity figure as they act only as collection and transfer points.

-In addition to this capacity, there are a number of treatment facilities at Anglian Water's Water Recycling Centres which receive sewage from both Norfolk and surrounding Waste Planning Authority areas and some processes within these Anglian Water facilities are not subject to Norfolk County Council's annual waste survey.
-Following analysis of the Waste Data Interrogator it has been found that the additional capacity at these Anglian Water facilities is just over 575,000 tonnes.
+In addition to this capacity, there are a number of treatment facilities at Anglian Water's Water Recycling Centres which receive sewage from Norfolk and surrounding Waste Planning Authority areas.
+Some processes within these Anglian Water facilities are not subject to Norfolk County Council's annual waste survey.
+Following analysis of the Waste Data Interrogator it has been found that the additional capacity at these Anglian Water facilities is just over 735,000 tonnes per annum.
 There is also a power station at Thetford which uses chicken litter as fuel; but it is not one of the sites which is sent a waste survey form.
-This power station consumed nearly 480,000 tonnes of chicken litter in 2015-2016.
+This power station consumed just over 475,000 tonnes of chicken litter in 2016-2017, down 5,000 tonnes from 2015-2016.